samia-iqbal/CookBookApp/README.md

 ### Project Tracking tool
 _______________________________________________________
 For my CookBookApp project, I used a Trello Kanban board to create user stories and tasks which will make it easier for me to follow the project specifications.
-Below is my Kanban Board that shows the tasks I have to do, the tasks I am doing currently and lastly the tasks I have completed successfully.
+Below is my Kanban Board that shows the tasks I have to do, the tasks I am doing currently, testing and lastly the tasks I have completed successfully.
 I have also added a tool section in my Kanban board to show which tools I have used in this project.
-User stories have also been implemented.
+User stories have also been implemented and have been labelled.
 To view my trello board, please click on this link https://trello.com/b/oaleSto7/cookbookapp

 ![trello](trelloCookBookApp.PNG)

 ![trello](trello2.PNG)

-I have labelled

 ### Functional and Non-functional Requirements
 _______________________________________________________________________